jennameganclaassens/-/README.md

-# prj4-cv
+# Jenna's CV

 A template to create a CV while learning HTML and CSS

 ## See it live!

-Click on file:///Users/jennameganclaassens/Documents/GitHub/index.html to see what the résumé looks like when published!
+Click on https:///Users/jennameganclaassens/Documents/GitHub/index.html to see what the résumé looks like when published!

 ## Create your own CV